-A Practitioner against whom an adverse recommendation or action has been taken pursuant to Article I, Section 1.1 of this Plan shall promptly be given special notice of such action.
+A Practitioner, against whom an adverse recommendation or action has been taken pursuant to Article I, Section 1.1 of this Plan, shall promptly be given special notice of such action.
 Such notice shall:

-- (1) Advise the Practitioner of the basis for the action and his/her right to a hearing pursuant to the provisions of the Medical Staff Bylaws of this Plan; - (2) Specify that the Practitioner has thirty (30) days following the date of receipt of notice within which a request for a hearing must be submitted except in the case of a suspension then in effect.
-In such case, the Practitioner shall be notified that he/she is entitled to an expedited hearing within fifteen (15) days of the action, but only if the Practitioner meets the requirements of Section 1.4 below; - (3) State that failure to request a hearing within the specified time period shall constitute a waiver of rights to a hearing and to an Appellate Review of the matter; - (4) State that upon receipt of this hearing request, the Practitioner will be notified of the date, time and place of the hearing, the grounds upon which the adverse action is based, a list of the witnesses expected to testify in support of the adverse action, and will be provided the right to inspect all pertinent information in the Hospital's possession with respect to the decision; - (5) Provide a summary of the Practitioner's rights at the hearing; and - (6) Inform the Practitioner if the recommended action may be reportable to the National Practitioner Data Bank and appropriate licensing agencies.
+- (1) Advise the Practitioner of the basis for the action and his/her right to a hearing, pursuant to the provisions of these Medical Staff Bylaws; except in the case of a suspension then in effect.
+In such case, the Practitioner shall be notified that he/she is entitled to an expedited hearing within fifteen (15) days of the action, but only if the Practitioner meets the requirements of Section 1.4 below. - (2) Specify that the Practitioner has thirty (30) days following the date of receipt of notice, within which a request for a hearing must be submitted; except in the case of a suspension then in effect.
+In such case, the Practitioner shall be notified that he/she is entitled to an expedited hearing within fifteen (15) days of the action, but only if the Practitioner meets the requirements of Section 1.4 below: - (3) State that failure to request a hearing within the specified time period, shall constitute a waiver of rights to a hearing and to an Appellate Review of the matter; - (4) State that upon receipt of this hearing request, the Practitioner will be notified of the date, time and place of the hearing; the grounds upon which the adverse action is based, a list of the witnesses expected to testify in support of the adverse action; and will be provided the right to inspect all pertinent information in the Hospital's possession with respect to the decision. - (5) Provide a summary of the Practitioner's rights at the hearing; and - (6) Inform the Practitioner if the recommended action may be reportable to the National Practitioner Data Bank and appropriate licensing agencies.